Doug DeMuro

-Douglas Andrew DeMuro (born May 22, 1988) is an American YouTuber, author, columnist, writer, and Internet entrepreneur.
-DeMuro's focus is on the automotive industry; his car review-focused YouTube channel has 5 million subscribers as of August 2025.
+Douglas Andrew DeMuro (born May 22, 1988) is an American YouTuber, author, columnist and entrepreneur.
+DeMuro's focus is on the automotive industry; his car review-focused YouTube channel has over 5 million subscribers as of April 2026.

-In addition to his YouTube endeavors, DeMuro also runs the automobile selling website Cars & Bids, which allows individuals to purchase and sell vehicles in online auctions.
+In addition to his YouTube endeavors, DeMuro also founded the automobile trading website Cars & Bids, which allows individuals to purchase and sell vehicles in online auctions.
 He launched the business in 2020 after leaving his previous position as a writer and editor of Autotrader.com car blog Oversteer.

-Previously, DeMuro wrote articles for The Truth About Cars and Jalopnik.
+Previously, DeMuro wrote for The Truth About Cars and Jalopnik.

 Early life and education

-DeMuro was born and raised in Denver, Colorado, to Italian American parents.
+DeMuro was born and raised in Denver, Colorado, to Italian-American parents.
 He attended George Washington High School in Denver.
 In 2009, DeMuro was featured in Automobile for his hobby of car spotting.
-He then went on to study at Emory University in Atlanta, Georgia, obtaining a bachelor's degree in economics, and met his wife while he was working as a resident advisor there.
+He then went on to study at Emory University in Atlanta, Georgia, obtaining a bachelor's degree in economics, where he met his current wife while he was working as a resident advisor there.
 In 2024, DeMuro was named winner of Emory's 40 Under 40.